Which city is cheaper, Matsue or Nikko?

 Trying to figure out where to travel next?
-This travel cost comparison between Nikko and Matsue can help.
+This travel comparison between Nikko and Matsue can help.
+It includes a travel cost comparison in addition to other factors.
 For many travelers, the cost of a destination is a primary consideration when choosing where to go.

 Nikko is a small Japanese city located in the mountains north of Tokyo.
 It is well-known for the site of Toshogu, a famed Shinto shrine established in 1617, in memory of Tokugawa Ieyasu who was the founding ruler of the Edo Period.
 The town is situated just outside of Nikko National Park which offers scenic mountain landscapes, lakes, waterfalls, hot springs, wild monkeys, and hiking trails.